scala/docs.scala-lang/contribute/scala-internals.md

 ### Coordinating on scala-internals

-Prior to commencing on contribution work for the Scala project, even for documentation and bugfixing, it is recommended (but not required) that you make a post on scala-internals announcing your intention.
+Prior to commencing on contribution work on larger changes to the Scala project, it is recommended (but not required) that you make a post on scala-internals announcing your intention.
 It's a great time to invite any help, advice or ask any questions you might have.
 It's also a great place to meet peers, one of whom will probably be reviewing your contribution at some point.
+For smaller bug fixes or documentation changes where the risk of effort duplication is minimal, you can skip this post.

 To help subscribers on the scala-internals list to sort through the postings, we request that the following topic labels are applied when you start a new post please: